-1.8.2 Why can't I load files from the local file system?
+Why can't I load files from the local file system?

-For security reasons Javascript in the browser is not allowed to load local data files.
-You need to serve them with a web-browser.
+For security reasons JavaScript in the browser is not allowed to load local data files (for example, file:///path/to/local/file.data).
+You will run into Network Errors, due to the Same Origin Policy.
 There is a File System API supported in Chrome but not in Firefox or Safari.